KyanS05/COS40007-2025/Portfolio Assessment 4/README.md

 ## Notes
 - All models run on CPU (macOS compatible)
 - Dataset labelled with Labelme, converted via `labelme2coco`
-- Output structured for submission and GitHub upload
+- Output structured for submission and GitHub upload however was uploaded onto Google Drive due to GitHub 100Mb limitation

 ---